Designing tours is hard work. But it's also a lot of fun.

 We spend months mapping backroads, studying castles, tasting new foods, seeing epic views, and learning local stories.
 This time, we even got lost a few times and had to run away from a Highland coo.

-But finally, after all our rigorous research, we can present four brand new tours to you.
+But finally, after all our rigorous research, we can present eight brand new tours to you.

 Starting in April 2018, we have four Irish day tours, a one day Outlander tour, a trip over the North Coast 500, a journey into the Black Isle, and an adventure through Shakespeare's England.